-Teachers use the developmental milestones set forth by the New York State Early Learning Guidelines as well as our own professional experience, to provide opportunities that help each student meet age appropriate expectations.
-The “project” is considered to be a vehicle by which the children construct knowledge and gain a sense of ownership over their own learning and, while it is an important part of the day, all aspects of the preschool schedule are filled with numerous opportunities for skill building and learning.
-Math concepts are built upon during meal times as children count out their snack items or discuss who has more and who has less.
-Vocabulary and language skills are enhanced during conversations at lunch, in the bathroom, and throughout the day.
-Independence grows as children clean up their materials, put away their rest time belongings or put on their own shoes after nap.
-And social skills blossom as children share, negotiate, and collaborate through every aspect of the day.
+Teachers use the developmental milestones set forth by the New York State Early Learning Guidelines as well as their own professional experience, to provide opportunities that help each student meet age appropriate expectations.
+Projects are considered a vehicle by which the children construct knowledge and gain a sense of ownership over their own learning.
+While time working on projects is an important part of the day, all aspects of the preschool schedule are filled with numerous opportunities for skill building and learning.